Methane: The other important greenhouse gas

 Even though this 30-month project is in progress, emerging results from recent studies are conclusive: Major reductions from this sector are feasible and urgently needed.

-It’s an issue the Obama administration is tackling.
-In 2015 the White House announced the first-ever plans for a federal requirement to directly limit methane emissions, unlocking a new, untapped opportunity to reduce climate pollution.
+The Obama administration is now tackling the problem.
+In August 2015, the EPA proposed the first-ever rule to directly limit methane emissions from oil and gas operations, unlocking a new opportunity to reduce climate pollution.

 A closer look: Explore local leaks